Show All Answers

 1. The vehicle's model year, the original factory list price of the vehicle, and the expiration date.
 For a new registration, the model year determines what millage (tax) rate (18, 15, 12, 9, 6, or 3 dollars per $1,000 of value of the original list price) is used to compute the City permit fee.
 For example, a 2014 model year is charged $18 per thousand; a 2013 model year is charged $15 per thousand, etc. 2.
 The number of months for which a new vehicle will be registered is determined by either the vehicle owner's month of birth or an assigned month if the owner is a business or lease company.3.
 Generally, a new vehicle cannot be registered for less than five months or more than sixteen months.

-Town Clerk (TC): Each registrant is charged one dollar for every vehicle registration RSA 261:152.
+Town Clerk (TC): Each registrant is charged two dollars for every vehicle registration RSA 261:152.
 This fee covers administrative costs of preparing an auto registration permit.

 Title Application (TA): This fee covers the general administrative cost of "preparation, examination, record-keeping and filing" of a title application.
 The fee is $2.00 and is charged upon the initial registration of a vehicle requiring a title.
 This fee is authorized by State law RSA 261:261-4.
 Application for Certificate.